-Good content not only satisfies the search engines but helps to keep visitors on your site if you have the information they are looking for in a quick, easy to read format.
+Good content not only satisfies the search engines but helps to keep visitors on your site if you have the information they are looking for in a quick, easy-to-read format.

-How To Write Content To Attract More Organic Search Engine Traffic To Your Website
+How To Write Content To Attract More Organic Search Engine Traffic

 Why It Is Important To Write Good Quality Content

-6 Tips For Writing SEO-Friendly Content
+Tips For Writing Better Content

 Write Content For Humans, Not For Algorithms